OpenTreeOfLife/phylesystem-api/README.md

 then open private/config in a text editor and tweak it.

+  * `repo_parent` should be a file path which holds 1 or more phyleystem-# repositories with the data.

+  * `git_ssh` and `pkey`

 ### Logging configuration

-The behavior of the log is determined by environmental variables:
+The behavior of the log for functions run from with a request is determined by the config file.
+Specifically, the

+    [logging]
+    level = debug
+    filepath = /tmp/my-api.log
+    formatter = rich

+section of that file.

+If you are developer of the phylesystem-api, and you want to see logging for functions that are not called in the context of a request, you can use the environmental variables:

-   OT_API_LOG_FILE_PATH filepath of log file (StreamHandler if omitted) OT_API_LOGGING_LEVEL  (NotSet, debug, info, warning, error, or critical) OT_API_LOGGING_FORMAT  "rich", "simple" or "None" (None is default)
+  * `OT_API_LOG_FILE_PATH` filepath of log file (StreamHandler if omitted)
+  * `OT_API_LOGGING_LEVEL` (NotSet, debug, info, warning, error, or critical)
+  * `OT_API_LOGGING_FORMAT` "rich", "simple" or "None" (None is default)

-**NEW in the translatingnexson branch**: a new config variable 'repo_nexml2json' was added.

 # Deploying